flux-labs/mesh/README.md

 Calculates the area of a mesh.

 ### `areaOfVolume(mesh)`
-Calculates the volume of a mesh.
+Calculates the volume of a closed mesh.
+It will not calculate the right volume for an open mesh.

 ### `orderVerticesOfMesh(mesh)`
 Returns the ordered vertices of a mesh (clockwise) as a list of points.